jmcanterafonseca-iota/stardust-examples/digital-assets/03-mint-native-tokens.md

 ## Define the Basic Output that will hold the initial batch of minted tokens

 As there is an initial set of minted tokens by the Foundry, you are going to need a Basic Output to hold those native tokens.
-The definition of a Basic Output was already explained in our [introduction tutorial]().
+The definition of a Basic Output was already explained in a [previous tutorial]().
 The only difference here is that this Basic Output will also hold the initial amount of minted native tokens, identified through its token class ID.
 As it happened with previous Outputs, you need to set the amount of protocol-defined tokens to `0` as you don't know yet the storage deposit cost.

 ```typescript
 const nativeTokenOwnerAddress = "0x647f....";